 The original House of Mercy on Baggot Street is now called Mercy International Centre.
 It continues to represent the founding spirit of Catherine McAuley and her early companions.

 The most extensive collaboration among Sisters of Mercy has been the creation of the Mercy International Association in 1992.
 MIA, an organization of the leaders of Mercy Congregations, Institutes and Federations throughout the world, was founded to serve the Sisters of Mercy, their associates and colleagues in ministry.
 Sharing Catherine McAuley’s passion to bring mercy to people who are poor, sick and uneducated, its purpose is to inspire collaboration and innovation in ministry in ways creative and appropriate to the needs of our time.

 The Sisters of Mercy of the Americas are an international community of Roman Catholic women vowed to serve people who suffer poverty, sickness and ignorance, with a special concern for women and children.
 In innovative and traditional ways they address human needs through collaborative efforts in education, healthcare, housing, and pastoral and social services.

 Today the Institute of the Sisters of Mercy of the Americas numbers approximately 4900 members.
 These women serve in the United States, Argentina, Belize, Chile, Guam, Guatemala, Guyana, Honduras, Jamaica, Panama, Peru, The Philippines, Bahamas, El Salvador, Haiti, Puerto Rico, Romania, and Saipan.

-Mercy High School is sponsored by the Sisters of Mercy, South Central Community.
-Other institutions in the Baltimore area also sponsored or co-sponsored by the Sisters of Mercy, South Central Community include the following:
+Mercy High School is sponsored by the Mercy Education System of the Americas (MESA).
+Other ministries in the Baltimore area sponsored or co-sponsored by the Sisters of Mercy, South Central Community include the following: